-Providing a modest meal at an educational speaker program is permissible.
+Virtual Consumer programs without the provision of a meal are preferred.
+However, providing a modest meal at a consumer educational speaker program where a Pfizer colleague is in attendance is permissible.
 However, the cost of food, beverage, tax, and tip may not exceed \$50 per attendee.
-Entertainment or recreation may not be provided, and you should make a good faith effort to avoid using venues that provide entertainment (e.g., hotels, with casinos, golf courses and resorts).
+You may not provide or pay for alcohol in connection with speaker programs.

+Meals, Educational Items, , and HCP Payment Disclosure).

-Where there is a mixed HCP and consumer audience, the meal limit remains at \$40 per attendee, for both HCP and consumer attendees.
+Where there is a mixed HCP and consumer audience, the meal limit remains at \$50 per attendee, for both HCP and consumer attendees.
 Irrespective of recipient, meals may never be provided: (1) to solicit business; (2) in a manner that might suggest that the recipient was being bribed or improperly influenced; or (3) to steer consumers to a particular HCP or pharmacy.